rtunazzz/rtunazzz/README.md

 <h1 align="center"> Hi!
 Welcome to my GitHub. </h1>
 <p align="center">My full name is Artur Hnat but most know me by my nickname - <b>rtuna</b><p>
 <p align="center">I am software developer, currently working for <a href="https://twitter.com/ahiddensociety">Hidden Society</a> & <a href="https://twitter.com/bonzayio">BONZAY</a>.
 You might also know me as <a href="https://www.instagram.com/worth_the_cop/">Worth the Cop</a>!<p>
-<p align="center">For any inquiries, please feel free to reach out via any of the links below.<p>
+<p align="center">For any inquiries, please feel free to reach out via any of the mediums below.<p>
 <br>

 <p align="center">